-(CNN) — In the backwaters of India's southern state of Kerala, traditional village life goes on much as it has for the last 50 years.
+(CNN) — In the backwaters of India's southern state of Kerala, traditional village life goes on much as it has for the past 50 years.

 The occasional satellite dish, motorized houseboat or construction of a new guesthouse are the only nods to increased outside interest in this seemingly endless string of interconnected waterways, paddy fields and coconut groves that stretches down the Malabar Coast.

 Ferrymen still carry villagers on tiny canoes, as women in vivid saris wash clothes on stone steps near the river.
 Exuberant children in bright school whites run along the banks, shouting cheerful hellos to any new faces.